at15/scala-linter/doc/log/05-29_use-compiler-plugin-on-scala-itself.md

 How to do that

+NOTE: see http://www.scala-sbt.org/0.13/tutorial/Library-Dependencies.html, must specify the plguin version instead of using `%%`

 - add `addCompilerPlugin("org.dy.lint" % "scala-linter_2.11" % "0.0.1")` in `project/plugins.sbt`

 the modified version is in https://github.com/at15/scala. but you need to change the compiler plugin into another one because